Language Models as Knowledge Embeddings: Experiments and Analyses

 \paragraph{\textbf{Metrics.}} For triple classification, we report accuracy.
 For link prediction, we report Mean Rank (MR), Mean Reciprocal Rank (MRR), and Hits@\{1, 3, 10\} in the ‘‘filtered’’ setting.
 Metrics for link prediction are based on the rank of the correct entity in a list of all entities ranked by their plausibility.
 The ‘‘filtered’’ setting is a common practice that removes other correct entities (which also constitute triples existing in the KG) from the list.
 Hits@K measures the proportion of correct entities ranked in the top K. The results are averaged over test triples and over predicting missing head and tail entities.
 Generally, a good model is expected to achieve higher MRR, Hits@N, and lower MR.

-\paragraph{\textbf{Settings.}} We evaluate LMKE on triple classification and C-LMKE on link prediction with BERT-base~\cite{devlin2018bert} and BERT-tiny~\cite{turc2019berttiny} as the language model.
-Larger models are not considered, in which case we have to use a tiny batch size.
-We search these hyperparameters with BERT-tiny: learning rate of PLMs among \{10$^{-4}$, 5$\times$10$^{-5}$, 10$^{-5}$\}, learning rate of other components among \{10$^{-3}$, 5$\times$10$^{-4}$, 10$^{-4}$, 10$^{-5}$\}, batch size among \{12, 16, 32, 64\} based on best Hits@10 on the dev set.
-With BERT-base, we set the batch size as 16 for triple classification and 12 for link prediction, which considers both results of BERT-tiny and limited memory.
+\paragraph{\textbf{Settings.}} We evaluate LMKE on triple classification and C-LMKE on link prediction with BERT-base~\cite{devlin2018bert} as the language model.
+Larger models are not considered, in which case we have to decrease the batch size.
+With BERT-base, we set the learning rate of PLMs and other components as 10$^{-5}$ and 5$\times$10$^{-4}$ respectively.
+For triple classification, we set the batch size as 16 and sample 1 negative triple for each positive triple.
+For link prediction, we set the batch size as 256, and maximum number of tokens for each entity or relation as 50.
+We encode given entity-relation pair queries and target entity keys with two language models.
+They are equally initialized and share the same embeddings of words, entities, and relations.
 Our models are fine-tuned with Adam as the optimizer.
-For triple classification, we sample 1 negative triple for each positive triple.
-For link prediction, we encode given entity-relation pair queries and target entity keys with two language models.
-They are equally initialized and share the same embeddings of words, entities, and relations.
+We select the best epoch based on accuracy or MRR on the dev set.